martin-henz/martin-henz/_posts/2022-04-17-ece-in-stages.md

     return head(operands);
 }
 ```
-I will explain below why
+I will explain below why the runtime stack initially contains
-the initial stack frame has an empty continuation and an empty environment.
+a stack frame that has an empty continuation and an empty environment.

 Runtime stack frames are tagged lists, as usual.
 ``` js